Accessibility Policy and Plan

 Notice of Temporary Disruption

-Lotek will provide customers with notice in the event of a planned or unexpected disruption in the facilities or services usually used by people with disabilities.
-This notice will explain the reason for the disruption, the anticipated duration and a description of alternative facilities or services, if available.
+Lotek will provide prompt notice in the event of a planned or unexpected disruption in the facilities or services usually used by individuals with disabilities.
+The notice will explain the reason for the disruption, the anticipated duration and a description of alternative facilities or services, if available.
 This posting will be available where appropriate given the circumstances.

 Training for Staff

-• An overview of the AODA, the LAP, and the MAP;
+• An overview of the AODA and the requirements of the Integrated Accessibility Standards Regulation (“IASR”);

-• Ensure that all advertisements encourage qualified candidates with disabilities to apply, and provide accommodation upon request in relation to the materials or processes to be used
+• Ensure that all job postings encourage applicants with disabilities to apply and provide accommodation upon request;

 Workplace Emergency Response Information

-Lotek will provide individualized workplace emergency response information to employees who have a disability, if the disability is such that the individualized information is necessary, and if Lotek is aware of the need for accommodation due to the employee’s disability.
+Lotek will provide individualized workplace emergency response information to employees who have a disability, if needed, based on known accommodation requirements.
 Lotek will provide this information as soon as practical after becoming aware of the need for accommodation.

 Feedback/Contact/Alternative Formats